HareeshSajjanar/Data-Analysis-of-Music-Store-using-SQL/README.md

 Objective: Analysing music playlist database using SQL and help the store understand its business growth by answering simple questions.

-Database and Tools
+Database and Tools Used:

->Postgre SQL
+Postgre SQL

->PgAdmin4
+PgAdmin4